Personal Interests and Relevant Hobbies

 What's Left

-In summary, to help identify your interests, skills, and strengths I recommend completing the two exercises I mentioned in this blog.
-Here they are again (1) completing the interest assessment to understand what type of work interests you, and (2) taking an online Skillscan for identifying your transferable skills for your career and job search.
-Finally, get a career coach, learn the benefits of having one to help you reach your goal.
+In summary, to help identify your interests, skills, and strengths, I recommend completing the two exercises I mentioned in this blog.
+Here they are again: (1) completing the interest assessment to understand what type of work interests you and (2) taking an online Skillscan to identify your transferable skills for your career and job search.
+Finally, get a career coach and learn the benefits of having one to help you reach your goal.

-Info eNConnect Consulting offers 1-on-1 tech career coaching in which we focus on your professional growth and development.
+Info eNConnect Consulting offers one-on-one tech career coaching, in which we focus on your professional growth and development.
 Is it time to get a career coach?
 Is it time for a new resume or an updated resume?
-If your answer is yes to any of those questions, book your free 20-minutes IT Career Consultation or choose your resume plan today.
+If you answer yes to any of those questions, book your free 20-minute IT Career Consultation today.

-Don't forget to subscribe to our site to stay up to date with more industry news, blogs, announcements, etc., and what we are doing at Info eNConnect.
+Don't forget to subscribe to our site to stay updated with more industry news, blogs, announcements, etc., and what we are doing at Info eNConnect.

 We are on social media.
-Follow us on Facebook, LinkedIn, Instagram, and Twitter.
+Follow us on Facebook, LinkedIn, Instagram, and X.